 - The Mango Habanero is your classic summertime sweet-hot with an extra fresh flavor.
 No added sugar though, just fresh organic mangos in every batch.

 - The White Hot, which is nicknamed “the guido killer”, is an onion and garlic based jolokia (ghost) fortified torture trip…but with flavah!!!

 All sauces are made with non gmo and organic ingredients.
 I don’t use nonsense filler ingredients like xanthum gum, pepper mash, salt, sugar, flour, corn syrup, or any artificial flavors or preservatives.
-Our products are 100% sodium free and are also DOCUMENTED 100% NON-GMO.
+Our products are 100% sodium free and are also 100% NON-GMO.
 Currently, we have 7 products that are either certified organic or NON GMO PROJECT VERIFIED.
 We are in the process of obtaining NON GMO PROJECT VERIFICATION for the rest of the products we sell.

 Ultimately, the purpose of what we do at Benito’s is not about big name recognition.
 I have no desire to become the next Tabasco sauce.
 I am simply about producing a fresh and unique product that is always made with organic and non gmo ingredients.
 I love to hear that people are experimenting with our sauces, learning more about sustainable organic horticulture and participating in the creation and stewardship of local food systems.

 – Ol’ Benito